jgd-solutions/jgd-cmake-modules/README.md

 - check if certain calls, like setup_project() and install_package() have already been called for the given project and emit a warnign
-- library components may have individual cmake modules.
-These should only be installed if the respective component is installed.
-A structure for separating these modules also needs to be defined.
-Do they go in the source dir or in the cmake/ dir?

 - set(CMAKE_INSTALL_DOCDIR \${CMAKE_INSTALL_DATAROOTDIR}/doc/\${PROJECT_NAME}) on each include of gnu install dirs

 - for things like prefix and include paths, etc. (those that are calculated or